Samsung, LG plan multi-billion-dollar additional investment in Vietnam

-HANOI, Dec 6 (Reuters) - South Korean electronics giants Samsung 005930.KS and LG 066570.KS plan to pour billions of dollars of additional investment into Vietnam, state media reports and the Vietnamese government said on Tuesday.
+HANOI, Dec 6 (Reuters) - South Korean electronics giants Samsung 005930.KS and LG 066570.KS plan to pour billions of dollars of additional investment into Vietnam, the Vietnamese government said on Tuesday.

-Samsung Electronics, the largest single foreign investor in Vietnam, will invest $2 billion more in the Southeast Asian country, raising its total to $20 billion, Vietnamese state media said.
+Samsung Electronics, the largest single foreign investor in Vietnam, will raise its total investment in the country to $20 billion from $18 billion, the government said in a statement.

+The company declined to comment on the investment.
+A source familiar with the matter on Tuesday said the investment would be completed by the end of this year.

 Samsung has for years produced about half of its smartphones in Vietnam and accounts for nearly a fifth of the country's overall exports.

-The additional investment will further firm up Vietnam as Samsung's key production site, reported Vietnam News Agency, following a meeting on Tuesday in Seoul between Vietnamese President Nguyen Xuan Phuc and the company's chief executive Han Jong-hee.
+The additional investment will further firm up Vietnam as Samsung's key production site, the government said, following a meeting on Tuesday in Seoul between Vietnamese President Nguyen Xuan Phuc and the company's chief executive Han Jong-hee.

-Separately, the Vietnamese government said in a statement that LG would also invest $4 billion more in the country to make it a smartphone camera production hub.
+The Vietnamese government said in a separate statement that LG would also invest $4 billion more in the country to make it a smartphone camera production hub.

-The state media report and the government statement did not provide further details on the investment by the two companies.

 LG, which has so far invested $5.3 billion in Vietnam to make such products as electronics home appliances, cameras and car parts, did not immediately respond to a request for comment.